mxagar/eda_fe_summary/README.md

 ## Dataset Structure: Unsupervised Learning

-Unsupervised learning is out of the scope of this guide, because the goal is to focus on the data processing and analysis part.
+Unsupervised learning is not in the main scope of this guide, because the goal is to focus on the data processing and analysis part.
 However, some basic techniques related to dataset structure identification are compiled, since they can be very helpful while performing EDA or feature engineering.
 All in all, unsupervised learning techniques for tabular data can be classified as (1) **clustering** techniques and (2) **dimensionality reduction** techniques for either improving modeling or visualizing the dataset.
 In both cases, **distance metrics** are fundamental.

 - Distance metrics
   - Euclidean distance, L2: `d(x,y) = srqt(sum((x-y)^2))`